List of Kevin Spencer episodes

-Kevin Spencer is a Canadian adult animated comedy developed by Greg Lawrence.
-It originally ran on The Comedy Network from January 17th, 1999 to November 4, 2005.
-A total of 113 episodes aired over the course of 8 seasons.
+Kevin Spencer is a Canadian adult animated comedy television series developed by Greg Lawrence.
+It originally ran on The Comedy Network from January 17th, 1999 to November 6, 2005.
+A total of 113 episodes aired over the course of 8 seasons, only two episodes were banned throughout the series, that is The New Mr. Franklin and Fire Starter, both episodes became lost media, however, both episodes were later recovered via Fire Starter, which was only found in the Catalonian dub.